rhys-newbury/slideeeeesss/slides.md

 - KeypointDeformer (Jakab et al., 2021) is a cage-based model that learns semantically consistent 3D keypoints via a differentiable mesh deformation
 - Key-Grid  (Hou et al., 2024) introduces a grid-based heatmap decoder in an autoencoder framework to encourage semantically consistent keypoints across objects.
-- Skeleton Merger (Shi et al., 2021) builds a skeletal graph by predicting keypoints as nodes and their connections as edges, and uses this skeleton to reconstruct the 3D object
+- Skeleton Merger (SM) (Shi et al., 2021) builds a skeletal graph by predicting keypoints as nodes and their connections as edges, and uses this skeleton to reconstruct the 3D object
 - SC3K (Zohaib & Del Bue, 2023) enforces cycle-consistency by comparing keypoints from multiple randomly rotated views of the same object, ensuring the keypoints remain semantically stable for each object instance